-The Covid-19 Action Fund provides grants for Churchill Fellows to increase their vital contribution to the national effort against Covid-19.
+The Covid-19 Action Fund provides grants for Churchill Fellows to run projects combatting the effects of Covid-19 in all areas of society.
 Hundreds of pandemic projects nationwide are being run or assisted by Churchill Fellows, using the international expertise they gained during their Fellowships overseas.
 Here are the Action Fund recipients working on health and social care issues.

 E.A.
 Draffan: enhancing communication between healthcare workers and their patients

 Speech and language experts worldwide are concerned about a lack of support for people with communication difficulties during the Covid-19 pandemic.
 Patients who may not be fluent in English, who have an underlying condition that inhibits speech, who are using a ventilator so can't speak, or who have poor literacy skills - all are at higher risk of developing a serious adverse medical condition if they cannot communicate with their healthcare providers.

 Speech and language therapist E.A.
 Draffan, from Rackham, near Pulborough in West Sussex, will use her grant to enhance the development of an app she has helped to create, which enables health and social care workers to communicate with patients who have difficulty communicating.